eyurtsev/bacterial_cheating/README.md

-# "Bacterial cheating drives the population dynamics of cooperative antibiotic resistance plasmids" by Eugene A Yurtsev, Hui Xiao Chao, Manoshi S Datta, Tatiana Artemova, Jeff Gore
+# Data for "Bacterial cheating drives the population dynamics of cooperative antibiotic resistance plasmids" by Eugene A Yurtsev, Hui Xiao Chao, Manoshi S Datta, Tatiana Artemova, Jeff Gore

 Data is located inside csv files located inside the subfolder called "data".
 Blanks represent missing data values.

 The following kinds of data are included:

-1. data/Figure1A.csv contains the time traces used to produce Figure 1A.
+1. time traces used to produce Figure 1A (**data/Figure1A.csv**)

     In these experiments, we tracked a few select populations over multiple cycles in a single environment (fixed ampicillin concentration).
 After 24 hours of